batfish/batfish/README.md

     docker run --name batfish -v batfish-data:/data -p 8888:8888 -p 9997:9997 -p 9996:9996 batfish/allinone

 The second command starts the Batfish service and maps the necessary TCP ports.

+##### Advanced Docker configuration:
+The amount of memory available to Batfish is determined by the Docker configuration.
+You may wish to supply the [`--memory` command-line argument](https://docs.docker.com/config/containers/resource_constraints/#limit-a-containers-access-to-memory) to explicitly set this value.

+On Linux systems that run the OOM Killer, you may also wish to supply the `--oom-kill-disable` argument, which runs in conjunction with the `--memory` argument to prevent Linux from killing Batfish when there is memory pressure on the system.

 #### 2. Browse example notebooks (optional)